carter-yagemann/IRC-Bot/README.md

 Description
 -----------
 The goal of this project is to make a simple IRC bot library using C++.
-Users of this library should be able to quickly and easily make their own custom IRC bots in C++.
+Users of this library should be able to quickly and easily make their own custom IRC bots.

 Status
 ------
-This project is currently in its basic functional form.
-Not all IRC messages are implimented yet, but the basic ones are.
+This project is currently open to the public and is still being further developed.

 Dependencies
 ------------
-This project currently only utilizes standard C++ libraries and should have good portability across different architectures.
+This project currently only utilizes GNU C++ libraries and should have good portability across different architectures.

 Compilation